INSTRUCTORS

 Retired Artistic Director

-Mendocino Ballet Company
+Mendocino Ballet

 Ms. McCreanor is Founder and past Artistic Director of Colorado West Ballet and Performing Arts Center.
 Trained in Pittsburgh with Charlotte Mady, she also studied with Barbara Weissberger of the Pennsylvania Ballet and Ballet Master, George Zoritch.
 She was awarded a full scholarship to the North Carolina School of the Arts at the age of 14 and went on to study dance and theatre arts at Stephens College, the University of Missouri and at Columbia College on full scholarship for artistic merit and academic achievement.
 She also studied with masters Luigi and Gus Giordano in Jazz technique, Finus Jhung and David Howard in Classical Ballet, and Michael Kravitz in Modern Dance, among others.